tanyalama/project_canada_lynx_wgs/EEMS/EEMS_HackMD.md

 ![](https://i.imgur.com/4KpOQqT.jpg)

 ## Interpretation
 EEMS confirms the results from our other analyses (PCA, sNMF) indicating that the St. Lawrence River is not a complete barrier to gene flow.
 We've detected multiple bi-directional dispersal events north-south of the St. Lawrence River and one dispersal event between Newfoundland and mainland Canada.
-However, genetic similarity north-south of the St. Lawrence River decays faster than expected by null expectations under isolation-by-distance.
+However, genetic similarity north-south of the St. Lawrence River decays faster than expected under isolation-by-distance.

-effective migration rates m
+This connectivity pattern relates directly to metrics of genetic diversity, which are well-supported by genomic diversity rates output by EEMS.
+We see (above) that lower-than-expected historic gene flow between island populations and mainland Canada has eroded genetic diversity in the Cape Breton Island and Newfoundland populations.
+Despite evidence of connectivity, genetic diversity south of the St Lawrence River (including Maine) is lower than that north of the St. Lawrence River.

+See the Status Report on lynx in Nova Scotia for further interpretation about which populations have been in decline/extirpated/protected etc in the last 50 years.

 ## Appendix and FAQ